xlab-uiuc/restler-fuzzer/README.md

 ### Custom Values

-After compiling these specs to generate RESTler grammar, there are a few edits that are required in the dict.json file.
-We need to set custom parameters ("restler_custom_payload") according to our Azure account for the APIs otherwise we will get a Bad Request (400) error.
-For example "subscriptionId", "resourceGroupName", "accountName”, etc in the following endpoint.

-Example endpoint from Azure control plane: `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccounts/{accountName}/blobServices/default/containers/{containerName}/immutabilityPolicies/{immutabilityPolicyName}`
+Before running the tests, you might need to make a few edits in the dict.json file to define custom values for some parameters and headers (depends on the endpoints being tested).

+For Azure Storage control plane APIs, you must define "subscriptionId", "resourceGroupName", "accountName”, etc according to your Azure account, otherwise, the request will always fail as a Bad Request.
+An example endpoint is given below:

+`/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccounts/{accountName}/blobServices/default/containers/{containerName}/immutabilityPolicies/{immutabilityPolicyName}`

 Before directly making these changes to the Compile/dict.json file.
 The following method is recommended:
 - Copy the config.json and dict.json (and possibly engine_settings.json if you need to modify them) out of this Compile folder.